emcodem/ffastrans_webui/readme.md

 How to start developing:

-install node.js on your computer
+install node.js

 chdir to the extracted files and run "npm install" to download the dependencies

 run "node server.js" to start the webserver

+run compile.bat to compile (uses nexe module)

-configure ffastrans server and ip in webinterface/configuration/staticString.js
+configure ffastrans server and ip on admin settings page

 "# ffastrans_webui"